yairdev21/my-portfolio/README.md

-# [Cosing Academy - Base Gallery]
+# [My Portflio]
-A responsive portfolio grid to be used by Coding Academy students
+A responsive portfolio grid with links to my projects that i've done in the Coding Academy Bootcamp.

 ## Usage

-### Basic Usage

-After downloading, simply edit the HTML, CSS and JS files included with the template to Make-it-Yours.

-## Copyright and License

-Code released under the [MIT] license.
+There is a link to the website:

+Enjoy!